ulrikforsgren/netconf/README.rst

 A Netconf Client/Server Library
 ===============================

+*NOTE!* This a working branch to add asyncio support.
+See async_router.py as an example of an initial example.
+The modules with async support are found in directory async_netconf.

 This package supports creating both netconf clients and servers.
 It also provides a CLI netconf client utility.
 An example server is included under the `example` subdirectory.